 Climate change will affect the life of every citizen on Earth.
 It will affect our water and food supplies, our health, and our environment.
 As our resources slowly diminish, there will be wars worldwide with people trying to grab the last of the resources.
 Think about this, if we cannot survive on the resources we have today, how do we expect future generations to survive on much fewer resources?

-Leading a zero waste life will ensure that everyone around the globe has equal access to resources.
+Leading a zero-waste life will ensure that everyone around the globe has equal access to resources.
 It also ensures that we leave behind plenty of resources for future generations.
 If every single individual turned to a Zero Waste lifestyle right now, we could end climate change and global warming within this lifetime.
 But, of course, expecting the whole world to switch to a Zero Waste lifestyle right this second is preposterous.
 However, small steps toward a Zero Waste lifestyle will ensure that our future as humans and the future of the Earth are safeguarded.

 0 Comments